 ARTIST STATEMENT

-In my interdisciplinary practice, I am drawn to threatened habitats that are in the midst of cataclysmic change.
+In my multidisciplinary practice, I am drawn to threatened habitats that are in the midst of cataclysmic change.
 What deeply motivates me is resilient behaviour in ecosystems that enable their adaptation to human intervention.
 Often, I carry out my work and research in natural environments where unpredictable weather and ecological surprises challenge me to adapt my studio production to biological processes.

 In my recent work, I use photographic materials in collaboration with natural forces to collect impressions from the passage of time, light and weather.
 For example, I wove giant photographs into an abandoned grain shed, and embedded light-sensitive paper in a stone beach as witness to the effects of climate on the ecosystem.
 This allows me to communicate with the environment in an attempt to understand its physical knowledge.
 Through these haptic interventions, I respond to the wind and water in ways that parallel those of my body, such as breathing, pulse and consciousness.